GeorgeCrossIV/AstraDMLDemo/Readme.md

 ## Overview

-This tool has been designed by Data Architects at DataStax to showcase the power of *[Stargate](https://stargate.io)*, an API gateway that provides secure access to your Cassandra database.
+This tool has been designed by Data Architects at DataStax to showcase the power of *[Astra](https://astra.datastax.com)*, a DBaaS built on Cassandra and *[Stargate](https://stargate.io)*, an API gateway that provides secure access to.
 This gateway supports connections via REST, GRAPHQL, and schemaless Document APIs.
 The C# driver is also imlpemented to showcase connecting to your data via CQL queries.
+This demo shows the ease with which you can access your data the way you want any way you want it.

 ### Architectures

 ![Conceptual Architecture](img/conceptual-architecture.jpg)

+As you can see, this application is written using a Model-View-Controller architecture framework to implement a product inventory management system.
+The Model, View, and Controller code remain the same regardless of the API interface selected.
+This is achieved using a distinct Repository implementation per API option to contain the code changes and maximize extensibility of the framework.

 ![Logical Architecture](img/logical-architecture.jpg)

+The web application communicates with the repositories, which expose the data object as a plain old class object (POCO).
+The repository implements the IRepository interface that exposes the following methods: 1) ```AddProduct(product)```; 2) ```GetProduct(id)```; 3) ```GetAllProducts()```; 4) ```UpdateProduct(product)```; and 5) ```DeleteProduct(id)```.
+Each repository uses a different query language to manipulate data in a data store.
+There are three data stores that are accessed by the demo: 1) Memory; 2) Astra; and 3) DSE cluster with Stargate

 ![Physical Architecture](img/physical-architecture.jpg)

+This is a Cloud native application which demonstrates the ability to use DBaaS and IaaS in concert to rapidly implement the solutions.
+In the steps below, we outline how to leverage Astra for FREE and in minutes as the data store for this demo.
+*(Optional)* Lifecycle Manager is used to install and configure a three-node DSE cluster, with Stargate on a seperate VM.

 ## Getting Started